WRITING TEAM MEMBERS:

 In the preface, Thomas also wrote that he did not omit any fact of importance from the story, nor did he add anything to the text.
 He does admit to removing repetitions and to fixing large grammatical errors, however.
 Again, this was to assist potential readers so that they would be better able to understand Mary’s narrative.

 After he had edited the text, Thomas went over it with Mary.
 He made sure that all the details in the story were correct.
 On the Antigua section, he had the assistance of Joseph Phillips, who had lived in Antigua for over 20 years.
-Joseph had known both Mary and her slave-owner John Adams Wood Jr. during his time in Antigua.
+Joseph had known both Mary and the fifth Bermudian to claim Mary as property, John Adams Wood Jr., during his time in Antigua.

 Thomas Pringle was a Scottish immigrant to South Africa.
 He and his family had settled there, establishing a farm called Eildon, on the Baviaans River.
 While in South Africa, Pringle had butted heads with colonial powers—notably Governor Somerset.
 As a result, he and his wife Margaret returned to Britain, settling in London.